-The foundations are in place for significant growth, with Croydon identified as an opportunity area and strategic centre in the Mayor's London Plan.
-Croydon's Growth Zone is under development and we are beginning to tranform our town centre into one of Europe's largest shopping and leisure malls.
+What have we achieved?
+The foundations are in place for significant growth, with Croydon identified as an opportunity area and strategic centre in the Mayor's London Plan, our planning system streamlined to facilitate swift decisions on strategic developments, Croydon's Growth Zone under development and a compulsory purchase order granted to enable the Croydon Partnership to begin transforming the Whitgift Centre into one of Europe's largest shopping and leisure malls.
 Major developments are underway across the metropolitan centre with Saffron Square entering its final stages, Ruskin Square under way and Box Park due to open in 2016.
 We have begun to close the infrastructure investment gap, with the Greater London Authority (GLA) committing business rates income and the Treasury allocating a further £7 million.
 Preparations are also well-advanced to take advantage of devolution, with Croydon, Kingston, Merton, Richmond and Sutton forming the South London Partnership, the first in London, led by a Joint Committee with statutory responsibility and the legal authority to make decisions.